Nicholas Ayala

 I started with a simple prompt to ChatGPT:

 Help me create a PRD for a very simple web app that is both desktop and mobile friendly.
+Problem: EV chargers at work have no reservation-like system.
+Ask me questions to refine.
+Simple is key.
+Only allow users with our company email domain.

 In a few minutes, I had a clean, focused PRD.
 That became my blueprint.